 Humour styles, it's no laughing matter.
 What's yours?

-In this week's episode of How to be Happy, part 2 on ITV Wales Andrea Byrne asked comedian Mike Doyle and me about the value of humour in our lives and especially in group settings.
+In an episode of How to be Happy, part 2 on ITV Wales Andrea Byrne asked comedian Mike Doyle and me about the value of humour in our lives and especially in group settings.
 The trouble with humour is that it isn't funny once it's explained.
 With that in mind, and in keeping with the style of the show, rather than just tell you about the research by Dr Rod Martin into humour styles, we'll use some popular jokes to help you find out more about your preferred style.

 The 4 video clips below are examples of the 4 main humour styles, many of us use one style of humour more than the others.
 The same can be said for the comedians shown below.
 That doesn't mean they only use one style, like most of us they vary from time to time but more often than not they use this preference.

 If you would like to know more about humour styles of the science of happiness please get in touch.
 How we can all be a little happier at work and home remain my most popular workshops.